TWUOnline/far-centre-guides/pages/10.india/08.LDRS-302-Historical-Concepts-Leadership/01.course-overview-and-syllabus/docs.md

   -  Compare and contrast historic and contemporary leadership ideas and experiences;

->   *2. Cognitive complexity*
+***2. Cognitive Complexity***

-1. Evaluate the context of leaders, including thought leaders on leadership, from the past;
+  - Evaluate the context of leaders, including thought leaders on leadership, from the past;

-2. Explain past changes in leadership/management theory and practice;
+  - Explain past changes in leadership/management theory and practice;

->   *5. Spiritual Formation*
+***5. Spiritual Formation***

-1. Identify the spiritual foundations of leadership in the historic texts of the Christian tradition;
+  - Identify the spiritual foundations of leadership in the historic texts of the Christian tradition;

->   *6. Social responsibility and global engagement*
+***6. Social Responsibility and Global Engagement***

-1. Adopt wise practices that respond thoughtfully to the complicated and layered histories of leadership and management ideas that have shaped contemporary organizations;
+  - Adopt wise practices that respond thoughtfully to the complicated and layered histories of leadership and management ideas that have shaped contemporary organizations;

->   *7. Leadership*
+***7. Leadership***

-1. Develop meaningful applications of historically informed leadership and management ideas that are appropriate to a variety of contemporary organizational settings.
+  - Develop meaningful applications of historically informed leadership and management ideas that are appropriate to a variety of contemporary organizational settings.